Heart & Circulatory Health Data Verified

 The common problems that can occur in the heart valves are:

 • Atresia: It is a condition in which the valve is not formed properly.
-There can also be a blockage in the tissue that can restrict the flow of blood between the chambers of the blood.
+There can also be a blockage in the tissue that can restrict blood flow between the chambers of the blood.

-• Stenosis: There is a stiffness or thickening in the walls of the heart.
+• Stenosis: There is a stiffness or thickening in the heart's walls.
 In some cases, fusion might also occur.
 This can reduce the flow of the blood through the heart valves.

 • Regurgitation: In regurgitation, there is improper closure of the valves.
 This can lead to the leakage of the blood.
 It is commonly seen in prolapse conditions.